 Examples of questions

-- Do you get the follow-up you need from your manager?
+- Do you get the necessarry follow-up from your manager?

-- Do you have enough time to discuss your work situation and your tasks with your manager?
+- How does it work discussing you tasks and work situation and with your manager?

 4. Working environment and collaboration

 How do you get along with colleagues and other staff?
 How do you work together?
 Both the physical and the psychosocial work environment are topics.
 If you have special wishes or there are conditions you are not happy with, think about what can improve the situation.
 What can your leader help with, and what can you possibly contribute yourself to improve the situation?

 Note: UiO does not accept any form of harassment.
 If you as an employee experience inappropriate behaviour, you should discuss it with your manager.
 It is important to assess the seriousness, and whether there is a need to convene a separate meeting to delve into the matter or whether immediate action needs to be taken.
 Questions are included in the templates to uncover this, see also suggestions for elaboration questions below.
 All reports of harassment shall be taken seriously and followed up, see procedure for handling reported cases of censurable behaviour.